Unemployment in Japan

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production fell 3.6% on a month-on-month and seasonally-adjusted basis in June, contrasting May’s 2.0% increase and marking the sharpest fall in a year-and-a-half.
+Industrial production fell 1.2% on a month-on-month and seasonally-adjusted basis in August, contrasting July’s 1.3% increase.

-The Jibun Bank flash manufacturing Purchasing Managers’ Index (PMI) rose from June’s 49.3 (previously reported: 49.5) to 49.6 in July.
+The Jibun Bank flash composite Purchasing Managers’ Index (PMI) fell from August’s 51.9 to 51.5 in September.